mizzleinetimi/jacker/PRIVACY.md

 ### What We DO NOT Collect

 - ❌ Personal information (name, email, phone number)
-- ❌ Images or photos you process
+- ❌ Documents or PDFs you import
-- ❌ Generated LaTeX code or PDFs
+- ❌ Flashcards you create or study
+- ❌ Your answers during review sessions
 - ❌ Usage analytics or telemetry
 - ❌ Device identifiers or advertising IDs
 - ❌ Location data